Alternative Insight

 Indeed, not all studies have shown that poor people have worse health if they live in a poor area rather than in a rich one.
 This lack of unanimity may be the result of the sense of relative deprivation running counter to the effects of the wider environment: a poor person living in an affluent area may have a better environment but may also feel relatively poorer.(Kawachi, I. and B.P.
 Kennedy, 1997, Socioeconomic Determinants of Health: Health and Social Cohesion: Why Care About Income Inequality?, British Medical Journal, 314: 1037-1040)

 Deprived groups don't want to be parted from their environment.
-Living in the same impoverished manner, but close to groups that emphasize the inequality might be more punishing than living with others at the same low economic level.
-Improving the impoverished environment is more rewarding than shuffling people to other neigborhoods so they can observe how they should live.
+Living in the same impoverished manner, but close to groups that emphasize the inequality might be more punishing than living with others at the same low economic leve.
+Improving the impoverished environment is more rewarding than shuffling people to other neighborhoods so they can observe how they should live.
 Many programs for alleviating the burdens of the less fortunate have proved ineffective and have only served as token gestures to pacify those desiring system improvements.
 Only direct attacks on social and economic inequalities can be effective.

 The jury is in: The social-economic system that has great inequalities and doesn't properly reward all of its people is detrimental to the health of a major part of its population.
 The mechanism for resolving the problem is obvious - narrow the distribution of wealth in the system.